What You Need to Know About Spousal Sponsorship in Canada

 If you need more clarity on whether or not your children qualify, you can use this online tool to check.

-With family sponsorship, the IRCC requires that all sponsors be:
+With family or spousal sponsorship, the IRCC requires that all sponsors be:

 - At least 18 years old